 3.6 Fenestration Installation in Walls with FPIS

 3.6.1 General.
 Fenestration interface with above-grade exterior walls with FPIS used as continuous insulation shall be in accordance with the locally applicable building code and the requirements of this section.
-Where an FPIS WRB system is used, the flashing materials and methods to interface with the fenestration product shall comply with Section 3.2.

-User Note: Current model U.S. building codes reference installation instructions of the fenestration manufacturer.
-However, fenestration manufacturer instructions may provide only one acceptable means of installation with a limited selection of other wall materials.
-Section 3.6.2 provides a means of specifying appropriate installation, support, and anchorage requirements where fenestration installation must be interfaced with FPIS.
-Where fenestration warranty is a concern, the fenestration manufacturer should be consulted.
+User Note: The provisions of Section 3.6 are based on research including a review of building code requirements, industry accepted installation practices developed over the past 50 years, installation guidelines, and various sources of test data evaluating the structural, water-resistance, and durability performance of fenestration installed on walls with FPIS materials of various types and thicknesses (ABTG, 2021).
+Refer to the commentary for additional information.

 3.6.2 Specification Requirements.
-A fenestration product’s interface with the wall assembly shall be specified in accordance with Section 3.6.2.1 or Section 3.6.2.2.
+A fenestration product’s interface with a wall assembly including FPIS on the exterior side shall comply with Section 3.6.2.1 and Section 3.6.2.2.
+Installations complying with Section 3.6.3 shall be permitted as an alternative.

-3.6.2.1 Performance Specification.
-The fenestration product’s interface with the wall assembly shall comply with one of the following:
+3.6.2.1 Flashing.
+Flashing of the fenestration product’s interface with the wall assembly shall comply with one or more of the following as applicable:

+1. The fenestration manufacturer’s installation instructions;

+2. The FPIS WRB system manufacturer’s installation instructions complying with Section 3.2.3;

+3. The flashing method of FMA/AAMA/WDMA 500 where FPIS is used with a separate membrane-type WRB;

+4. The flashing manufacturer’s installation instructions;

+5. The design of a registered design professional; or

+6. Testing in accordance with the durability conditioning and water-resistance testing requirements of AAMA TIR-504.

+3.6.2.2 Anchorage and Support.
+Fenestration shall be anchored and supported in accordance with the fenestration manufacturer’s installation instructions.
+For anchorage and support conditions not addressed in the fenestration manufacturer’s installation instructions, the installation shall comply with one or more of the following as applicable:

 1. The design of a registered design professional, or

-2. Testing in accordance with AAMA 504.
+2. Testing in accordance with the design pressure and structural test pressure requirements of AAMA TIR-504.

-3.6.2.2 Prescriptive Specification.
-The fenestration product’s interface with the wall assembly shall comply with one of the following prescriptive practices:

-1. The fenestration manufacturer’s installation instructions.2.
-Where FPIS is used as the WRB system, the detailing of:

-a.
-Section 3.6.2.3 for windows and Section 3.6.2.4 for doors installed in openings in frame wall assemblies with FPIS continuous insulation, or

-b. the FPIS WRB system manufacturer.

-3. Where FPIS is used with a separate WRB, the detailing of FMA/AAMA/WDMA 500.

-User Note: The fenestration/WRB/flashing manufacturers’ installation instructions should be considered in a coordinated fashion and a registered design professional should be consulted as needed or for unique conditions.
-Where the fenestration manufacturer provides specific installation instructions for integration with FPIS, the fenestration manufacturer’s instructions should be preferred.
-The installation procedures in the Sections 3.6.2.3 and 3.6.2.4are intended for windows and doors installed as “punched openings” in framed wall assemblies and are intended to be compatible with the intent of the fenestration manufacturer’s installation instructions and the performance requirements of Section 3.6.2.1.
+User Note: The flashing and structural support and anchorage requirements, while addressing separate specification and performance requirements, should be considered in a coordinated fashion and a registered design professional testing laboratory should be consulted as needed or for unique conditions.
+Where the fenestration manufacturer provides installation instructions for integration with FPIS, the fenestration manufacturer’s instructions should be preferred.
+The specifications in the Sections 3.6.2 are intended to be generally applicable except as noted.

+3.6.3 Installation Requirements.
+Fenestration, FPIS, and related components shall be installed in accordance with installation procedures specified in accordance with Section 3.6.2.
+Alternatively, fenestration shall be permitted to be installed in accordance with Section 3.6.3.1, Section 3.6.3.2, Section 3.6.3.3, Section 3.6.3.4, or Section 3.6.3.5 as applicable.

+User Note: The alternative prescriptive installation requirements of Section 3.6.3 are intended for flanged and block-frame windows and door units installed into “punched openings” in framed wall assemblies.
 They do not apply to fenestration applications such as curtain window walls.
 They also are not exhaustive of all acceptable installation procedures and may not be appropriate for all installation conditions.
-However, for the conditions represented, these installation procedures are considered to be representative of best practices and are not intended to establish a minimum accepted practice or supplant other suitable methods of installation complying with Section 3.6.2.1.

-are intended for windows and doors installed as “punched openings” in framed wall assemblies and are intended to be compatible with the intent of the fenestration manufacturer’s installation instructions and the performance requirements of Section 3.6.2.1.
-They do not apply to fenestration applications such as curtain window walls.
-They also are not exhaustive of all acceptable installation procedures and may not be appropriate for all installation conditions.
-However, for the conditions represented, these installation procedures are considered to be representative of best practices and are not intended to establish a minimum accepted practice or supplant other suitable methods of installation complying with Section 3.6.2.1.
+However, for the conditions represented in Section 3.6.3, the alternative prescriptive installation procedures are considered to be representative of best practices and are not intended to establish a minimum accepted practice or supplant other suitable methods of installation complying with Section 3.6.2.

-3.6.2.3 Windows in Walls with FPIS WRB System